Fbullman/Final_Ski_Resort/README.md

 ### Machine Learning Model - Natural Language Processing

-For our Machine Learning model, the team is working to analyze the text of individual reviews with Natural Language Processing (NLP).
-Using PySpark and Google Collab, James has imported the combined review data, created a pipeline which completes the tokenization, stop word removal, the TF-IDF and vectorization of the data.
-The data has also been run through a fuctional NLP model which predicts whether a review is positive or negative based on the content of the review text.
+For our Machine Learning model, the team utilized Natural Language Processing (NLP) to analyze the text of the individual ski resort reviews.
+To prepare the data for NLP, the review data from all sources, TripAdvisor, On the Snow and Yelp, was combined using Pandas.
+Then, the reviews were classified as either positive or negative.
+Positive reviews were considered either 4 or 5 stars.
+Negative reviews as 3 stars or less.
+Then, using PySpark and Google Collaboratory, the combined data was imported.
+From here, the dataframe was filtered to only reflect the positive or negative classification and the review text.

+IMAGE 1 HERE

+The next step in the analysis is to import the functions required to build the NLP pipeline.
+The fuctions utilized are length, Tokenizer, StopWordsRemover, HasingTF, IDF and StringIndexer.
+First, we use the length function to length fuction to count the number of words in each review.
+Once done, NA rows are dropped as any null rows will cause errors when running the TF-IDF.

+IMAGE 2 HERE

+Once done, we are ready to begin building the Pipeline needed to process the data in the NLP model.
+Essentially, each fuction serves a purpose and creates an output which will be used in the following function.
+The StringIndexer takes the class (positive or negative) and returns a 0, for positive or a 1 for negative.
+The tokenizer breaks each review down into a list of indiviual words.
+For example, "I enjoy data analytics." becomes I, enjoy, data, analytics,.
+StopRemover takes the tokenized data and removes certain words.
+These are words such as, "the", "than", 'what", "where" "why", etc. These are words that do not hold any significance to the overall sentiment of the review.

+With the tokens created and stop words removed, the tokens were converted to numbers so that they can be run through the TF-IDF model.
+This was accompished through hashing, which assigns an ID to each unique word.
+It is then mapped to an index and counted with a vector being returned.
+The Term Frequency - Inverse Document Frequency, or TF-IDF, measures the significance of a words in a review against the larger set of reviews.
+The term frequency multiplied by the inverse document frequency provides the TD-IDF value.
+Lastly, this value is inputed into a vectorization feeature which combines the length and the TF-IDF values to trian the machine learning model.

+IMAGE 3 HERE

+After the data has been run through the pipeline, it is ready for the NLP machine learning model.
+The data is randomly split 70/30 to train and test the model.
+The machine learning model used is Naive Bayes.
+This is a classifer algorithm which determines the probability of an event based on new information related to the event.
+Here, the model is predicting whether a review will be classifed as positive or negative based on the review text.
+After running the model, a new prediction column is created, denoting either 0 (positive) or 1 (negative).

+Using the Binary Classification Evaluator, the prediction and length values are compared to produce an accuracy score.
 Ultimately, the NLP model created is currently at 50% accuracy in predicting whether the review text is positive or negative.

-Ideas for further evaluation with this model could be provide the model with additional reviews to facilitate further calibration of the model.
+In its current state, the model is not ready for deployment as the accuracy level is relatively low.
+To further develop the model, additional soruces of review data could be inputted.
+This could provide the model with additional data to make better predictions and further refine the model.

-Looking forward, James would like to create two spreadsheets with the review data, one with positive only review and one with only negative reviews.
-The spreadsheets can then be tokenized with SpaCy, and subsequently counted to demonstrate which words appear most frequently in positive and negative reviews.
+Another possibility is that the word choices between positive and negative reviews could be neglible.
+To futher evaluate this possibility, the reviews were split into two separate spreadsheets, one containing only positive reviews and others containing only negative.
+Using Google Collaboratory the reviews were imported and using SpaCy, the review text was tokenized.
+Using a word counting function, the individual tokens were counted.
+Then, with Pandas, the word counts were put into a dataframe and exported for further evaluation.

 ### Results (Provisional)